QuTech-Delft/OpenQL/docs/mapping.rst

   How does the mapper exploit the lookahead offered by the dependence graph constructed from the input circuit?

   - ``no``:
-    the mapper ignores the dependence graph and takes the gates to be mapped one by one from the circuit
+    the mapper ignores the dependence graph and takes the gates to be mapped one by one from the input circuit

   - ``critical``:
     gates that by definition do not need routing, are mapped first (and kind of flushed):